terraform-ibm-modules/terraform-ibm-satellite/README.md

-# IBM Cloud Satellite Module
+# IBM Cloud Satellite module

-Use this Terraform automation to set up a satellite location on IBM cloud.
-The module provisions the satellite location, creates 6 VSIs, assigns three hosts to the control plane, provisions a ROKS satellite cluster, auto assigns three hosts to the cluster, and configures a cluster worker pool to an existing ROKS satellite cluster.
+Use this Terraform automation to set up a Satellite location on IBM cloud.
+The module provisions the IBM Cloud® Satellite location, creates 6 VSIs, assigns three hosts to the control plane, provisions a ROKS Satellite cluster, assigns three hosts to the cluster, and configures a cluster worker pool to an existing ROKS Satellite cluster.

-This module is a collection of submodules that make it easier to provision a satellite on IBM Cloud.
+This module is a collection of submodules that make it easier to provision a Satellite on IBM Cloud.

 - location
 - host